eburzlaff/real-estate-app/WeeklyReflectionJournal.md

 Tasks Completed:
  * Focused on the Team project for the Enterprise Java class

-Did not accomplish much regarding my project because I had to focus on the team project.
+Did not accomplish much regarding my project because I had to focus on the team project for the Enterprise Java class.
 I learned a lot of things during this period, especially about git commands that need to be used when working in a team.
 Also, I learned a lot about creating APIs since our project was a RESTful API with multiple endpoints.

 ### Week 13